sedexch/sedexch.github.io/v6/index.md

 ---
 # Requirements
-Docker Engine should be v17.06 or later.
+ * **Docker Version:** Docker Engine should be v17.06 or later.
 Older versions are not supported and the api syntax may differ from this manual.
+ * **Memory:** It is recommended to allocate at least 1GB memory for the sedex docker container.

 # How to use this image